"What is man that he should be mindful of

 Middle or Present -- We also know we can’t comprehend its current

-form, because at least one aspect of its possibility exceeds our ability
+form, because several of its aspects exceed our ability

 End or Future -- Finally, we know we can’t understand the final